Most of the books in the Ancient Rome library

 the direction of a specific publisher.
-Some of these series focus mainly on
+Some of these series

-European history, while others cover a broad range of civilizations.
+focus mainly on ancient history, while others cover a broad range of civilizations.

 Although an overall description

 of each series is provided, the content of specific books is not indicated.

 To see a short synopsis of individual books included in the Ancient Rome

 As an introduction to classical history for students of any age, one can hardly do better than the